joeyu/handy_shell_commands/ubuntu.md

 # `ubuntu` tips

 ## Devices
 The devices can be queried in the `/sys/class` directory.
-For instance, to query the network devices in your system is located in `/sys/class/net`.
+For instance, network devices in your system are under `/sys/class/net`.

 ## Network